-The District was established 26 years ago and did not include an inflation factor adjustment for assessments so that revenues could keep pace with expenditures.
-Over the years, the District has struggled to pay for basic M&O costs and contribute to a capital reserve.
+This district was established 26 years ago and did not include an inflation factor adjustment for revenue so that income could keep pace with expenditures.
+Over the years, the district has struggled to pay for basic M&O costs and contribute to a capital reserve, as seen below.

 M&O is performed by the County under contract.
 Over the years, charges for M&O have been inconsistent.
-In FY 2017 and 2018, M&O charges had increased so substantially that the City delayed payment for one year to have discussions with the County.
+In FY 2017 and 2018, M&O charges had increased so much that the City delayed payment for one year to have discussions with the County.

 In April 2018, the County alerted the City of additional Stratford Village SWLS District costs.
-The County advised that they had commissioned consultants to complete a systemwide Pump Station Equipment Condition Assessment and were purchasing a new SCADA system which required design and construction consultants.
-The consultant studies and construction were systemwide, with the Stratford Village SWLS District's estimated charges totaling \$503,980, as described below.
-From FY18-23, payments totaling \$283,056 were made, resulting in the depletion of the District's capital reserve and an outstanding balance due to the County of \$220,924.
+The County advised that they had commissioned consultants to complete a Pump Station Equipment Condition Assessment and were purchasing a new SCADA system which required design and construction consultants.
+The consultant studies and construction were systemwide, with the Stratford Village SWLS District's charges totaling \$503,980 as shown on the following page.
+To date, a total of \$283,056 in payments have been made, leaving an outstanding balance of \$220,924, which will be paid in FY 26.
+This amount will be fully paid in FY26.